Gaussian Processes: priors#

 num_samples = data.shape[0]

-indices = list(range(1, d + 1)) # Indices to plot
+indices = list(range(1, d + 1)) # indices to plot

 values = [data[:, idx - 1] for idx in indices]

-# Generate a color map
+# color map

 cmap = plt.get_cmap('viridis')